christopherrons/financial-services/cicd/jenkins/jenkins.md

 ## Release Pipeline

-### Requirements

-* Jenkins has to have access to repository with the script and be configured to find the file.

 ### Description

-The script `JenkinsReleasePipelineScript` builds a release and sets the version as specified by the user.
+The [JenkinsReleasePipelineScript.groovy](JenkinsReleasePipelineScript.groovy) script builds a release and sets the version as specified by the user.
 The jar file is archived and stored under `/var/lib/jenkins/jobs/shadoworderbook-release/builds/<build>/archive`.

 ## Deploy Pipeline